radum/dotfiles/README.md

 Install zsh manually first and make sure its the default shell, then run the install script.

-I think I need to make the setup a 2 step process to install zsh run it and the fire again the install script.
+I think I need to make the setup a 2 step process to install zsh run it and the fire again the install script on those machines that don't have it by default.

 ---